abstractmath.org

 You can’t do most operations to every object, though.

-You can perform more complicated operations involving several math objects.
+You can perform more complicated operations involving several objects.

 Math objects can have various relationships with each other.